Jordan Nobbs: 2020–21 season

 On 1 August 2021, Nobbs was carried off on a stretcher during the second half of the 2–1 win in a pre-season friendly against Chelsea at the Emirates Stadium after her ankle was caught in a challenge from Erin Cuthbert.
 On 3 August, Arsenal reported that she had suffered an injury to the ligaments of her right ankle.

 2021–22 season

 Nobbs made 13 WSL appearances (including 4 from the bench).
 On 24 April Nobbs scored her 50th WSL goal against Everton.
 In a WSL game against Aston Villa on 1 May Nobbs was subbed off due to an knee injury which also led to her not being selected for the England 2022 Euros squad.

+2022–23 season

+Nobbs made 9 appearances in the WSL, scoring 2 goals.
+She scored against FC Zurich in the UEFA Women's Champions League group stage which was nominated for goal of the tournament.

 Aston Villa

 On 5 January 2023, it was announced that Nobbs had signed an 18-month contract with Aston Villa with a further option to extend.
 On 12 February, Nobbs scored a hat-trick in a 6–2 away win against Brighton & Hove Albion.
+On 24 August, it was announced that Nobbs would change number from 88 to 8.
+In the 2023–24 season in the away game against Tottenham Hotspur, Nobbs scored the winning goal in the 2–1 victory.

+She left Aston Villa upon the conclusion of the 2024–25 season on 10 May 2025.

+Newcastle United

+On 12 July 2025, Women's Super League 2 club Newcastle United announced that Nobbs would be joining them for the 2025–26 season on a permanent deal.